thomaskeye/COMP3810SEF-group60-Task-Manager/README.md

 ### Prerequisites

 Before deploying, ensure you have:
-- A GitHub repository with your code
+- A GitHub repository with your code (already connected to Render)
 - A MongoDB Atlas account (free tier available)
-- A Render account (free tier available)

 ### Step-by-Step Deployment Guide